yusdacra/linemd/README.md

 [![docs.rs](https://docs.rs/linemd/badge.svg)](https://docs.rs/linemd)

 # linemd

-`linemd` is a simple, no deps, markdown parser and renderer.
+`linemd` is a simple, no dependencies, markdown parser and renderer.

 ## Features

-- No deps
+- No dependencies.
+- Does not depend on `std`, only depends on `alloc` and `core`.
+- No allocations while parsing; only allocation is done to store the tokens (unless you provide your own preallocated `Vec`).
-- Can render to HTML and SVG; they need `html` and `svg` features enabled respectively
+- Can render to HTML and SVG; they need `html` and `svg` features enabled respectively.
-  - By default, `html` feature is enabled
+  - By default, `html` feature is enabled.
-- Comes with a CLI utility for rendering to HTML or SVG
+- Comes with a CLI utility for rendering to HTML or SVG.

 ## Install